galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 >    > I'll paste this in.
 So basically the CVMFS role we want this machine to
 >    > have is client.
 Which means that we just want it to be able to access
 >    > all of our CVMFS reference data.
 And then we want we're going to set
->    > this one here to say that, “yes we want to set this up for Galaxy.”
+>    > this one here to say that, "yes we want to set this up for Galaxy."
 And
 >    > the config repo is the one that tells CVMFS how to set everything else
 >    > up.
 And then this is the other important one - the CVMFS quota limit.
 >    > We're setting to 500 megabytes and that's just so we don't fill the root